heroku/mcp-code-exec-ruby/README.md

 heroku create $APP_NAME

 heroku buildpacks:add heroku/python -a $APP_NAME
+# TODO: change this to the ruby buildpack and make empt required files?
 heroku buildpacks:add https://github.com/heroku/heroku-buildpack-apt
 heroku config:set WEB_CONCURRENCY=1 -a $APP_NAME
 # set a private API key that you create, for example: